BSN Degree (Pre-Licensure)

 If you already have a bachelor’s degree, consider enrolling in our accelerated BSN (ABSN) program for a faster route to earning your nursing degree.

-BSN majors will work through immersive patient care simulations.
-The nursing program features fully equipped immersive simulation suites.
-Each simulation suite is equipped with a control room, nurses’ station, four hospital rooms and debrief rooms.
+BSN majors will work through immersive patient care simulations conducted in fully equipped immersive simulation suites with a control room, nurses’ station, four hospital rooms and debrief rooms.
 You will have access to our simulation suites during the third and fourth years in the program.
 Immersive simulation consists of clearly constructed, well-considered clinical scenarios intended to nurture and challenge student development.

 You will practice interacting with patients in scenarios that are aligned with national standards and best practices.
 Nursing simulations provide opportunities to develop critical thinking and clinical reasoning in a safe environment.
 Skills and clinical judgment taught in nursing simulations are immediately transferable to healthcare settings.

 The Lopes Center for Nursing Simulation provides opportunities to develop competent, compassionate, ethical professionals and innovative thinkers using evidence-based practice to connect theory to the real world.
-The immersive simulation experience enables students to develop and apply critical thinking and clinical reasoning skills in a safe, consistent learning environment.
+The immersive simulation experience can enable students to develop and apply critical thinking and clinical reasoning skills in a safe, consistent learning environment.
 Students can become effective communicators and transformative, servant leaders who utilize holistic Christian values to help promote human flourishing.

 The broad survey of various patient populations in this pre-licensure BSN is designed to empower future nurses to pursue any nursing specialty.
 In addition to these topics, you will have the opportunity to learn how to care for people across their lifespan.